 - Does this person get angry or jealous on the first date?

 - Does this person angrily ask to see who you are texting/talking to when you break out your phone to check the time?

 - Does this person want to move too quickly on the first date?

-These flattering comments are used to manipulate you, “try to butter you up”, and use this to hook you into a trap that you’ll have a hard time getting out of.
+These excessive “compliments” and showing tons of affection prematurely are what is called “love bombing” and are used to manipulate you, “try to butter you up”, and to try and hook you into a trap that you’ll have a hard time getting out of.

 Being young and new to dating I assumed that

 “Oh maybe he is just curious about who I’ve slept with?”